abdelazizmirasoft/abdelazizmiasoft/README.md

 # Welecome to `abdelazizmirasoft`'s (Aziz) profile! :wave:
 ## :briefcase: Software Engineer
+Abdelaziz is a highly motivated Software Engineer with 7+ years of hands-on experience in the software development life cycle and coding.
+Abdelaziz's skills span various technologies, including:
+- PHP 7.4 (Native (7+ years),
+- Laravel 9/10 (2+ years),
+- Symfony 2.8/4.4 (2~ years) ),
+- Python for scripting and automation,
+- JavaScript (React.js for (2~ years),
+- Docker/Sail (2+ years),

-A highly motivated Software Engineer with 7+ years of experience in SDLC and coding.
-Passionate about Natural Language Processing and Machine Learning, and holds a MS in Artificial Intelligence.
-My programming skills span various languages including PHP, Python, JavaScript, Java and Go.
-I‘m characterized by outstanding problem-solving abilities and a logical structured way of interpreting information.
+He holds a Master degree in AI and he is characterized by outstanding problem-solving abilities and a logical, structured way of interpreting information.

 ---